symPiotr/amplicon_analysis_pipeline/README.md

 The fully annotated analysis steps and commands are available at [16S_rRNA_and COI_amplicon_workflow.md](16S_rRNA_and COI_amplicon_workflow.md).

-Soon, you will find here exact sets of commands that have been successfully used with real data!
+Soon, you will find here sets of commands that have been successfully used with real data!

 &nbsp;